The Wall Is Already Built. You Paid For It

 I expect a passionate defense from the supporters of the "system" and the Wall.
 Deep inside, they know the "system" has let their player down.
 But they are dependent on it now, having fully bought into the lie.
 "We are part of [insert any WYS/RCL Club] because we get "speed of play".
 You can't get to [insert destination, e.g. college/pro/national team] without "speed of play".
 Other leagues do not have "speed of play".
 Your player won't develop unless you move to a club that plays in RCL so you can get "speed of play".
 "All the best players are in RCL.
 You should move to an RCL club".
 You will hear the defensive arguments.
 And the arguments will be flipped on you, taking the form of persuasion and seemingly earnest concern that your player needs to be a part of the "system" in order to be seen or progress.
 They'll tell you your player's talent is being wasted in a club that really cares about developing them (and probably is responsible for developing them), but is not playing in the RCL.
 Those who are plugged into the matrix will try to plug you in as well.
 RESIST!
 You need to educate yourself, if you want to make a better choice for your player.
 Do not allow yourself to be assimilated.

 Instead, follow your player's joy and passion for the game.
 If they want to become better players, then look for youth soccer clubs that are innovating, focused on really providing a soccer education, unburdened from the bureaucracy of the "system" and are not intimidated or restricted by the Wall.
-Find a program where technical skill development is core and the focus of training from age 5-13.
+Find a program where development of individual and collective possession soccer abilities is core.
 Stay away from the really large clubs where your player will be merely a number.
 That is likely a low-education environment.
 If your kid's coach has responsibilities for 2 or 3 other teams, its a pretty good sign that your player won't learn much this year.
 And don't worry about the rat race that is encouraged by the "system" on one side of the Wall or the other.
 Really!
 Don't worry about it.
 Your kid does not need to be in the DA, an A-Team or part of some so- called "Premier" club.
 The "system" has not produced a world-class player in 104 years.
 It isn't going to turn your kid into one just because you join the "system" and a so-called "Premier" club.

 Now, more than ever, It's important to be brutally honest.
 The "system" isn't going to go away overnight.
 If anything, its getting stronger, richer and more powerful.
 The lie is seductive.
 The Wall is getting higher.
 In the meantime, all of our players need leagues in which to play.
 Eagleclaw Football Club is a member of US Club Soccer and the PSPL.
 In Washington state, US Club Soccer and the PSPL offer the most freedom and flexibility for a youth soccer club that wants to innovate and offer an alternative model for youth player development.
 Is it perfect?
 Nope.
 We've probably put a few bricks in the Wall ourselves.
 We admit it, but we aren't happy about it.
 Still, we refuse to concede that the Wall should exist.
 And we refuse to let the Wall stop our efforts to provide the best youth player development program to any player, regardless of which side of the Wall they may be on.